 If you think that becoming a Community Champion Volunteer sounds like something you would like to do, and you can commit to all the requirements listed above, then Stitch will provide you a complimentary Stitch membership to help you get the community started in your area.

-The process of becoming a Community Champion Volunteer is pretty simple, and involves six simple steps.
+The process of becoming a Community Champion Volunteer is pretty simple, and involves five simple steps.
 If you'd like to know how to get started, click the button below.